• Menu

 Common Causes of Sand and Sediment in Well Water

-If your well suddenly starts to pump sand and sediment, this may indicate that the well is filling with sand or your pump is sitting too low in the well near the bottom of the well.
+If your well suddenly starts to pump sand and sediment, this may indicate improper well pump placement, where the pump is sitting too low in the well near the bottom.

 Most wells use submersible pumps that are down in the water in a casing.